Two Days in Bern Itinerary: Old City, Gurten, & Museums

 10

-In addition to stunning scenery, Gurten also offers a restaurant, activities for kids, and recreational areas for adults.
+In addition to the eye-pleasing scenery, Gurten also offers a restaurant, activities for kids, and recreational areas for adults.
 It’s essentially a large park, making it a great place to visit if you’re traveling with your children.

 Day 2 in Bern: Museums & Other Indoor Attractions